simeononsecurity/simeononsecurity.ch/content/articles/bitwarden-and-keepassxc-vs-the-rest/index.en.md

 **Benefits**:
 - **Phishing-impossible**: No password to steal or intercept
-- **Unguessable**: Cryptographic keys cannot be guessed or brute-forced
+- **Unguessable**: Cryptographic keys can't be guessed or brute-forced
 - **Unique**: Different key pair for every service
 - **Convenient**: Biometric unlock instead of typing passwords